Samuel Marsden Archives

 Access applications to material in the archives is assessed on an individual basis, and permission depends on the status of the applicant, any access restrictions on the material they wish to view and the purpose for which they intend to use it.
 The Request to Access Material on Restricted Access form must be completed, including the name and address of the applicant.
 These forms are retained as a record of access.

 Once access has been given for an individual to use records in the Samuel Marsden Archives, careful handling procedures must be observed in order to preserve the material in the best condition possible.
-Material may only be used within the Moore College Library building under supervision.
+Material may only be used within the Donald Robinson Library building under supervision.
 Care must be taken to keep documents in their original order.
 Food and drink, ink pens and flash photography are prohibited.
 Users must have clean hands and/or use gloves when appropriate, and may not photocopy material.

 Personal records and third party information